ga-curriculum/men-stack-embedding-related-data-skyrockit/setup/README.md

 # ![Job Application Tracker App - Setup](./assets/herotktk.png)

-**Learning objective:** By the end of this lesson, students will have completed the intitial app setup to begin working on their job application tracker.

 ## Cloning our Auth repository

 We will begin our Job Application build by cloning down the repository that holds our previously built Auth logic.
 Doing so will allow us to have a connection established to our MongoDB Atlas, add functioning auth for our user model, and install some of the packages we will need for our app build.